 There are many exciting developments across the African continent in the field of digital finance.
 African and Africa-based innovators are at the cutting edge in this field, opening up a range of financial services intended to assist the continent’s inhabitants to overcome the infrastructural backlogs inherited from the past.

-The conference on ‘Digital Finance in Africa’s future’ has two complementary aims.
-The first is to bring together some of the foremost African and Africa-based innovators in this field, in order to highlight the obstacles they have overcome, the successes they have achieved to date, and their plans for the future.
-This aim, in short, is to showcase the extent and sophistication of innovation in Africa in the broad field of digital finance.
+The conference on ‘Digital Finance in Africa’s future’ had two complementary aims.
+The first was to bring together some of the foremost African and Africa-based innovators in this field, in order to highlight the obstacles they have overcome, the successes they have achieved to date, and their plans for the future.
+This aim, in short, was to showcase the extent and sophistication of innovation in Africa in the broad field of digital finance.

 An ideal environment

-The Colloquium will be held at the Johannesburg Institute for Advanced Study in Westdene, Johannesburg.
-The JIAS complex will provide an ideal environment for a stimulating and intimate conversation on these issues.
-The conversation will be extended over five days, allowing innovators and academics to participate in the whole or to dip into it for whatever shorter period their busy diaries may allow.
-The colloquium will be open to interested members of the public, and will include a number of important public figures from South Africa and further afield.
+The Colloquium was held at the Johannesburg Institute for Advanced Study in Westdene, Johannesburg.
+The JIAS complex provided an ideal environment for a stimulating and intimate conversation on these issues.
+The conversation was extended over five days, allowing innovators and academics to participate in the whole or to dip into it for whatever shorter period their busy diaries might allow.

 Media coverage and live streaming

 The opening and all the working sessions were live streamed, and links to the videos are available elsewhere on this website.
 A comprehensive Colloquium Report will be published.
 Topics will include mobile money and digital payment, remittances, the blockchain, G2P transfers, insurance, start-up capital and regulation.